sdiehl/zero-to-qed/docs/src/01_introduction.md

 ## Getting Started

-> [!TIP]
-> No installation required to get started: [Lean Live](https://live.lean-lang.org/) runs Lean 4 in your browser.

-The full source code is available on GitHub: [github.com/sdiehl/zero-to-qed](https://github.com/sdiehl/zero-to-qed)

-To run the examples locally, [install Lean 4](https://lean-lang.org/install/) and clone the repository:
+There are two ways to follow along with the examples.

+### Option 1: Browser

+[Lean Live](https://live.lean-lang.org/) runs Lean 4 in your browser with no installation.
+Copy code snippets from the text and paste them into the editor.
+For compatibility with examples in this series, set the toolchain to `leanprover/lean4:v4.24.0` and Mathlib to `v4.24.0` in the settings.
+Some later chapters require Mathlib, which Lean Live supports but loads slowly on first use.

+### Option 2: Local Installation

+For the full experience, [install Lean 4](https://lean-lang.org/install/) with VS Code and the Lean 4 extension.
+Other editors work too (Zed, Emacs, Neovim all have Lean support) but VS Code is the best documented and most widely used.
+Clone the repository:

 ```bash
 git clone https://github.com/sdiehl/zero-to-qed